 Source: www.bis.org

 According to BIS, the OTC interest rate derivatives turnover amounted to a daily average of $5.2 trillion in April 2022.
-This indicated a 19% decline compared to data from the previous Triennial in April 2019.
-The reason for that drop was most likely the decline in Forward Rate Agreements (FRAs) turnover, which resulted from the Lubor reference rates that affected contracts linked to the US dollar at the end of 2021.
+This indicated a 19% decline compared to data from April 2019.
+The reason for that drop was most likely the decline in Forward Rate Agreements (FRAs) turnover, which resulted from the LIBOR reference rates that affected contracts linked to the US dollar at the end of 2021.
+In April 2025, the average daily turnover of over-the-counter interest rate derivatives increased significantly to $7.9 trillion, representing an impressive rise of 59% compared to the previous survey period.

-Factors like the geopolitical tension between Russia and Ukraine as well as global pandemic restrictions preventing major reporting jurisdictions like China and Hong Kong from properly assessing local Forex markets have affected the global Forex turnover, there have been enough data to indicate which instruments had the biggest impact on the Forex market expansion in the period between 2019 and 2022.
+There were several factors leading to a large global forex turnover from 2019 to 2025.
+Some to be mentioned are the geopolitical tension between Russia and Ukraine, and the global pandemic restrictions preventing major reporting jurisdictions (like China and Hong Kong) from properly assessing local forex markets.
+Now, there has been enough data to indicate which instruments had the biggest impact on the forex market expansion from 2019 to 2022.

-The two instruments that were the biggest contributors to the Forex sector’s growth were Spot trading and Forex swaps.
-In 2022, Forex spot markets accounted for 28% of the global Forex turnover, marking a 2% decline from the share reported in 2019.
-Similar to the data in the previous triennial report, the 2022 survey revealed that Forex swaps represented the biggest contributor, accounting for 51% of the global turnover.
-This amount surpassed the 2019 numbers, marking a 4% growth.
+The two instruments that were the biggest contributors to the forex sector’s growth were spot trading and forex swaps.
+In 2022, forex spot markets accounted for 28% of the global forex turnover, a 2% decline from the share reported in 2019.
+Similar to the data in the previous triennial report, as the 2022 survey revealed that forex swaps represented the biggest contributor, accounting for 51% of the global turnover.
+This amount surpassed the 2019 numbers, marking a 2% growth.

-The market share of outright forwards traded in 2022 was 15%, which was the same volume recorded in 2019.
-BIS reported a 4% share of the global turnover for Forex options in 2022, a slight decline from 5% in 2019.
+The market share of outright forwards traded in 2022 was 15%, the same volume as in 2019.
+BIS reported a 4% share of the global turnover for forex options in 2022, a slight decline from 5% in 2019.
 Currency swaps accounted for 2% of the global forex market growth in 2022, which was the instrument’s share in 2019, as well.
+Based on the data for April 2025, forex swaps constituted the largest share of the turnover at 41.54%, closely followed by spot transactions at 30.83%.
+Outright forwards accounted for nearly one-fifth of the market at 19.22%, while options (6.61%) and currency swaps (1.8%) made up the remainder.

 Source: www.bis.org